Hiimus/milestone-project-1/README.md

 - [Coolors](https://coolors.co/), a handy tool for deciding on what colors go well together.

-- [Am I Responsive](http://ami.responsivedesign.is/), a tool that view the site on various devices.
+- [Am I Responsive](http://ami.responsivedesign.is/), a tool that views the site on various devices.

 ### Libraries: